-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 285, H.D.
-1, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
-No. 285, H.D.
-1, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 239 and recommends its adoption.

 Respectfully submitted on behalf of the members of the Committee on Consumer Protection & Commerce,